Close Menu

 Exploring Social Self-Sorting

 Scientists are investigating methods to shepherd different precursors with the same functional groups into a unified supramolecular structure through “social self-sorting.”
-In social self-sorting, the transitions between complex self-sorted systems mimic the regulatory function found in nature, which are capable of selective but adaptive recognition behavior.
+In social self-sorting, the transitions between complex self-sorted systems mimic the regulatory function found in nature, which is capable of selective but adaptive recognition behavior.

 To achieve this goal, researchers have been developing strategic approaches to prevent random incorporation and “narcissistic self-sorting,” where each type of precursor assembles into independent structures.